DjamelEddineX/Modular_Suburban_House_Creator_Docs/docs/source/operation.rst

 ##################

 * To move multiple parts at once, select all desired objects before using movement tools
-* Combine rotation and mirroring to create complex symmetrical structures
-* Use duplicate+move to quickly create repeating architectural elements
 * Save frequently when modifying the parts library
 * Use descriptive names when creating new parts for easier searching